Australia's NAB to move Scottish unit south if Scots vote for independence

-SYDNEY, Sept 11 (Reuters) - National Australia Bank (NAB) , the country’s No.4 lender by market value, said contingency plans for its Scottish-based subsidiary included moving to England if Scotland votes to end its 307-year union with the rest of the United Kingdom.
+SYDNEY (Reuters) - National Australia Bank (NAB) (NAB.AX), the country’s No.4 lender by market value, said contingency plans for its Scottish-based subsidiary included moving to England if Scotland votes to end its 307-year union with the rest of the United Kingdom.

 The move would address some of the uncertainties and risks surrounding terms of separation for NAB’s Clydesdale Bank if Scotland were to become an independent country, NAB said in a statement on Thursday, citing Group CEO Andrew Thorburn.